 Urban College of Boston-At a Glance History and Founding of the College UCB was established to provide a link to higher education and economic opportunity for members of the urban community who have traditionally been underserved by higher education.
 The College had its beginnings almost 40 years ago as the Urban College Program, established by Action for Boston Community Development (ABCD), Inc. UCB was chartered in 1993 by the Commonwealth of Massachusetts as a coeducational, two-year degree-granting institution.
 In 2000, UCB became a fully independent college.
+The College was awarded full accreditation by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc. (NEASC) in October 2001 and was awarded continuing accreditation in November 2006.
+In 2017, accreditation was renewed until 2026.
 Demographics Urban College student body represents the rich cultural and ethnic diversity of the city of Boston.
 Many of our students are non-traditional adult learners who face tremendous challenges in deciding to return to the classroom - language barriers, single-parent family responsibilities, lower-paying jobs and housing issues.
 The average age of UCB students is 39. - 93% are women. - 91% are minorities: Hispanic (62%); African American (18%); & Asian American (11%). - More than 70% speak English as a second language.
-Accreditation and Non-Profit Tax Status The College is accredited by the New England Association of Schools and Colleges (NEASC) and is a 501(c) 3 non-profit organization.
+Equal Opportunity The Urban College of Boston is an equal opportunity, affirmative action institution committed to a policy of diversity and equal opportunity in all of its operations, employment, educational programs, and related activities.
+This policy extends to all persons without regard to race, color, religion, sexual preference, gender, age, national origin, handicapped status, or status as disabled veterans.
+Accreditation and Non-Profit Tax Status The College is accredited by the New England Association of Schools and Colleges (NEASC) and is a 501(c)(3) non-profit organization.
 Enrollment, Programs of Study, and Resources The College enrolls over 1,400 students annually and offers three Associate of Arts degrees in Early Childhood Education, Human Services Administration, and General Studies.
-UCB offers numerous Certificate programs and Continuing Education opportunities, as well as evening, accelerated, daytime and Saturday classes with a student to faculty ratio of 16:1.
+UCB offers numerous Certificate programs and Continuing Education opportunities, as well as evening, accelerated, daytime, and Saturday classes with a student-to-faculty ratio of 16:1.
 The Learning Resource Center, including tutorial support, is available to students as well.
 Urban College has excellent transfer partnerships to four-year degree colleges.
-For more information, contact us at: Urban College of Boston 178 Tremont Street, 7th floor, Boston, MA 02111 Tel: (617) 449-7070 Fax: (617) 423-4758 www.urbancollege.edu contact@urbancollege.edu Tuition and Financial Aid Tuition is \$296 per credit hour.
+For more information, contact us at: Urban College of Boston 2 Boylston Street, 2nd Floor, Boston, MA 02116 Tel: (617) 449-7070 Fax: (617) 830-3137 www.urbancollege.edu contact@urbancollege.edu Tuition and Financial Aid Tuition is \$296 per credit hour.